elfo-rs/actoromicon/src/ch04-02-supervision.md

 Once the system is started, the `system.init` actor starts all actors marked as `entrypoint()` in the topology.
 Usually, it's only the `system.configurers` group.
 Entry points must have empty configs.

 Then, `system.configurers` loads the config file and sends `UpdateConfig` to all actor groups.
-Thus, if you need to start actors, the `UpdateConfig` message must be routed to the necessary keys.
+This message is usually used to start any remaining actors in the system.
+Thus, you need to define routing for `UpdateConfig` with either `Outcome::Unicast` or `Outcome::Multicast` for actor keys you want to start on startup.

 ![](assets/startup.drawio.svg)